ifwhy/ilmify/README.md

 ## 👤 Author
 - Ivan Wahyu Nugroho ([Instagram](https://instagram.com/ifwhy) | [GitHub](https://github.com/ifwhy))

-## 🤝 Contributing
+## 🤝 Contributing & Feature Requests
 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repo and submit pull requests.
+If you want to request a new feature (for example, Sholawat Berzanji, etc.), feel free to open an issue or submit a pull request.

 ## 📄 License
 MIT License